alexa/alexa-auto-sdk/modules/core/README.md

 ```

 ## Stopping the Engine <a id ="stopping-the-engine"></a>
-If you need to stop the engine for any reason, use the Engine's `stop()` method.
+If you need to stop the engine for any reason except for logging out the user, use the Engine's `stop()` method.
 You can then restart the Engine by calling `start()` again.

 ```
 engine->stop();
 ```

-You should call `dispose()` on the Engine when the app is being destroyed.
+You should call `dispose()` on the Engine when the app is being destroyed or the user is logged out.
+This makes sure when the next user logs in, a corresponding publish message is sent to the cloud with new capabilities and configuration that is tied to the new user.

 ```
 engine->dispose();